 Just before we were allowed onto the glass platform we were given cloth ‘overshoes’.
 With these donned we walked out onto the Skywalk – and started shuffling.
 The shock of looking down more than a kilometre is unnerving, scary even!
 The first reaction is stop and grab for the side rails.
 The narrow section of painted glass at the side rail is comforting.
 But step back out onto the clear glass with its unrestricted, kilometre deep view and it was difficult to not be intimidated.

-Guano was discovered in a cave on the wall of the canyon by a passing boater n the 1930s.
+Guano was discovered in a cave on the wall of the canyon by a passing boater in the 1930s.
 Several unsuccessful attempts were made to mine the nitrogen-rich guano for fertiliser.
 The U.S. Guano Corporation, believing there to be a deposit of 100,000 tons of guano in the cave, bought the property and built a $3.5 million tramway system to extract it.

 The cable head house of the aerial tramway was built at Guano Point.
 The cableway crossed the river, with a main span of 2300 metres and a vertical lift of 750 metres.
 The mine closed in 1959 after the guano was exhausted.